lpio/lpio-spec/protocol.md

 1. There is just one transport - HTTP Long Polling.
 1. Client sends an XHR POST request with JSON encoded [body](./schemas/client-request-body.json).
+1. If client sent messages of type other than"ack", it expects to receive an "ack" message for every corresponding message.
+1. Message of type "ack" has id which corresponds the original message id.
+1. Client expects to get an "ack" message in respond within a timespan defined by `ackTimeout`.
+If it doesn't - message is considered as undelivered.
-1. Client waits for a response, until it gets one, request remains open.
+1. Client waits for a response, until it gets one - request remains open.
 1. Client aborts currently waiting request to send new messages.
 1. After a successfully finished request client creates another one.
 1. After a failed request client reconnects using a backoff logic ([backoff options](./schemas/client-backoff-options.json)).